 Sight-SingingThe ability to sight-sing is undoubtedly one of the most overlooked musical skills.
 This is based on the fact that musicians must look ahead in the music and process those notes before they are played.
 In short, young musicians need to take a screenshot of the notated music in their mind …

-TrebleMakers provides group theory and musicianship classes to students in the north shore area.
+TrebleMakers provides group theory and musicianship classes to students in the lower north shore area.
 It is a suitable program for students that would like to undertake AMEB theory/musicianship exams or prepare for the aural and sightreading tests in their AMEB instrumental exams.
 This program provides students with a 1 hour weekly lesson and 2 external performance opportunities.
 The combination of rhythm, pitch, sight-singing, sight-reading and performance activities allow students to improve their performance style, confidence, teamwork and leadership skills and also achieve excellent results in the AMEB exams.
 Students use the recently introduced AMEB Theory of Music coursebook materials.

 Mini TrebleMakers is a group theory and musicianship class targeted towards students in K-Y4 that would like to be introduced to AMEB theory/musicianship and the aural and sight-reading components in AMEB instrumental exams.
 It is a fun and interactive class that is suitable for beginner level students that would benefit from having an introduction to basic music concepts, rhythm and pitch.
 This exposure to musicianship which involves learning sight-reading, sight-singing, aural and rhythm skills forms the foundation in receiving a well-rounded music education.
 The Mini TrebleMakers K-4 program provides students with an overall 45 minute lesson.